AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46520-incorrect-order-status-when-refunded-using-store-credits.md

 <u>Steps to reproduce</u>:

-1. Create a customer account in the frontend and log in.
+1. Create a customer account on the storefront and log in.
 1. Assign store credits to the customer from the Admin.
 The store credits should be able to pay the whole order.
 1. Place an order using the store credits.
 1. Invoice the order.